mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 ---
-title: Structure aspect
+title: Structure Aspect
 tags:
 - aspect
 ---

-# Structure aspect
+# Structure Aspect

 The structure aspect contains all the concept and interface declarations of a language.